amitparag/Attention-Classification/README.md

 This motion is repeated for 30 objects.

 The resulting (slip) video (from one of the experiments) from the sensor attached to the gripper is shown below.

-T https://github.com/amitparag/Attention-Classification/assets/19486899/ffdab1a0-f602-4898-9168-f3077726b9d3
+https://github.com/amitparag/Attention-Classification/assets/19486899/ffdab1a0-f602-4898-9168-f3077726b9d3